Blinken arrives in Israel as US looks to renew cease-fire efforts after the killing of Hamas leader

 Hamas-led militants stormed into southern Israel on Oct.
 7, 2023, killing some 1,200 people, mostly civilians, and taking another 250 hostage.
 Around 100 of the captives are still held in Gaza, a third of whom are believed to be dead.

-Israel’s offensive has killed over 42,000 Palestinians in Gaza and wounded tens of thousands, according to local health authorities, who do not say how many were combatants.
+Israel’s offensive has killed over 42,000 Palestinians in Gaza and wounded tens of thousands, according to local health authorities, who do not say how many were combatants but say more than half were women and children.
 It has also caused massive devastation across the territory and displaced around 90% of its population of 2.3 million.

 Credit: AP